OnfireNetwork/OnsetJavaPlugin/README.md

 Check out Releases for a download to Windows & Linux builds.

 ### Installation
+1. Get OnsetJavaPlugin and place it in your plugins directory.
-1. Download OnsetJavaPlugin.dll (Windows) & OnsetJavaPlugin.so (Linux) from Releases ([HERE](https://github.com/OnfireNetwork/OnsetJavaPlugin/releases)) and place inside plugins folder.
+**Windows:** Download OnsetJavaPlugin.dll from Releases ([HERE](https://github.com/OnfireNetwork/OnsetJavaPlugin/releases)).
+**Linux:** Make sure to have the latest versions of cmake and gcc/g++ or any other compiler that is cmake compatible and capable of building CXX17.
+The debian and ubuntu versions we tried for building didn't come with compatible versions in their package sources.
+You might need to manually install those.
+We recommend to do that on an unused vm as changing the gcc/g++ version might break some of your installed software packages.
+Then `git clone https://github.com/OnfireNetwork/OnsetJavaPlugin`, `cd OnsetJavaPlugin`, `cmake .` and `make` for building.
-1. Ensure Java 8 JDK/JRE 64bit is installed.
+2. Ensure Java 8 JDK/JRE 64bit is installed.
-1. Enable "OnsetJavaPlugin" as a plugin inside server_config.json.
+3. Enable "OnsetJavaPlugin" as a plugin inside server_config.json.

 ### Data Types we support
 #### Method Parameters